cmu-delphi/delphi-epidata/docs/symptom-survey/survey-files.md

 # Response Files
 {: .no_toc}

-Users with access to the [COVID symptom survey](./index.md) aggregate data should have received SFTP credentials for a private server where the data are stored.
+Users with access to the [COVID symptom survey](./index.md) individual response data should have received SFTP credentials for a private server where the data are stored.
 This documentation describes the survey data available on that server.

-You should have signed a Data Use Agreement with Facebook and with CMU to gain access to these files.
-If you have not, aggregate data is available [through the COVIDcast API](../api/covidcast-signals/fb-survey.md).
+You must sign a Data Use Agreement with Facebook and with CMU to gain access to the individual survey responses.
+If you have not done so, aggregate data is available [through the COVIDcast API](../api/covidcast-signals/fb-survey.md).

-Important updates for data users, including corrections to data or updates on data processing delays, are posted as `OUTAGES.txt` in the SFTP server directory where the data is accessible.
+Important updates for data users, including corrections to data or updates on data processing delays, are posted as `OUTAGES.txt` in the SFTP server directory where the data is hosted.

 ## Table of contents
 {: .no_toc .text-delta}